Vassar College Transfer Credit Policy

 International Baccalaureate (IB)

 The International Baccalaureate Program is described as a “demanding pre-university course of study that leads to examinations; it is designed for highly motivated secondary school students and incorporates the best elements of national systems without being based on any one.”
 The IB exam has received extensive world-wide recognition for the quality of its programs as well as for its rigor.
 Its influence is growing in the United States and some educators consider the program to provide greater depth and intellectual challenge than the AP.
 For this reason, IB credits are evaluated a bit differently.
 Only scores achieved for the Higher Level examinations are eligible for pre-matriculation transfer credit.
-Students who achieve a score of 5, 6, or 7 on an IB exam will receive 1.0 unit of transfer credit.
-Also, as with AP credits, a maximum of 4 units of pre-matriculation credit of any combination of these types will be awarded.
+Students who achieve a score of 5, 6, or 7 on an IB exam will receive 1.0 unit of transfer credit, subject to the maximum of 4.0 units of exam-based pre-matriculation credit.

 Note: Scores will not appear on the transcript for International Baccalaureate credit, only the department, course title, and units transferred.